akirk/adbtuifm/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/akirk/adbtuifm)](https://goreportcard.com/report/github.com/akirk/adbtuifm)
 # adbtuifm

-This is a fork of [darkhz/adbtuifm](https://github.com/darkhz/adbtuifm) that makes this work better for me in macOS.
+This is a fork of [darkhz/adbtuifm](https://github.com/darkhz/adbtuifm) (which looks abandoned with the last commit being three years ago in 2025) that makes this work better for me in macOS.
 Feel free to also use it.

 ![demo](demo/demo.gif)

 adbtuifm is a TUI-based file manager for the Android Debug Bridge, to make transfers between the device and client easier.

-It has been tested only on Linux.
-Windows/Mac is currently not supported.
+It has been tested only on Mac.
+Windows/Linux might be supported by [darkhz/adbtuifm](https://github.com/darkhz/adbtuifm).

-This is a work in progress.

 # Features
 - Multiselection support, with a selections editor